Wednesday, July 10, 2024

 3. A Battery (they support a range of different types)

-4. The ability to timeshift your actions (helps to work from home so you can be careful when you run dishwashers / washing machines / power hungry cooking devices etc)
+4. The ability to timeshift actions (helps to work from home so you can be careful when you run dishwashers / washing machines / power hungry cooking devices etc)

 We've been running on this system for only a short time now.
 The first few days were a test of nerves, but it's starting to learn our behaviour patterns and we're seeing real adjustments in our usage levels.
 We can see EXACTLY what the next bill is going to be, what our usage is, when and if the battery has been charged, used, sold back and at what prices everything happens.
 We're aware that this is the worst time of the year - lots of sun but it's low in the sky / our solar system isn't the greatest right now because of tree coverage (although if this sodding years long "rainfall deficiency" doesn't end soon they'll all die out and that's one problem solved...).